 Her theory points out that the most active era of witchcraft trials in Europe coincided with a 400-year period of lower-than-average temperatures.

 “The most active period of the witchcraft trials (mainly in Europe) coincides with a period of lower-than-average temperature known to climatologists as the ‘little ice age,'” Oster wrote in her Harvard thesis.
 “The colder temperatures increased the frequency of crop failure, and colder seas prevented cod and other fish from migrating as far north, eliminating this vital food source for some northern areas of Europe.”

-The year 1692 falls right in the middle of a nearly 50-year-long cold spell that afflicted the world from 1680 to 1730, giving some weight to the theory.
+The year 1692 falls in the middle of a 50-year-long cold spell that afflicted the world from 1680 to 1730, giving some weight to the theory.

 She theorizes that the connection stems from the fact that witches were believed to be able to control the weather and destroy crops.
 When the people suffered from poor harvests due to poor weather, some concluded that it must be the work of witches who needed to be identified and dealt with.

-Mass Hysteria is the “rapid spread of conversion disorder, a condition involving the appearance of bodily complaints for which there is no organic basis.
+While mass hysteria is usually associated with the time that the trials were actually happening, some have proposed that it may have caused them as well.
+Mass hysteria is the “rapid spread of conversion disorder, a condition involving the appearance of bodily complaints for which there is no organic basis.
 In such episodes, psychological distress is converted or channeled into physical symptoms.”

 Boredom And Guilt